brunokim/neows-consumer/README.md

 [https://api.nasa.gov/neo/rest/v1/feed?**start\_date**=2023-01-01&**end_date**=2023-01-08&**api_key**=DEMO_KEY](https://api.nasa.gov/neo/rest/v1/feed?start_date=2023-01-01&end_date=2023-01-08&api_key=DEMO_KEY)

-Returns 72 objects that have their closest approach between Jan 1st 2023 and Jan 8th 2023 (inclusive).
+Returns 110 objects that have their closest approach between Jan 1st 2023 and Jan 8th 2023 (inclusive).
+The largest of them is "17511 (1992 QN)", with approximately 4,900 ft of diameter, that reached its closest approach to Earth on Jan 6th and missed the planet by 28 million miles (a very safe distance).
+The one to get closest was (2022 AV13), with only 6ft of diameter, that on Jan 5th passed mere 68 thousand miles from us.
+For comparison, the average distance between the Earth and the Moon is 226 thousand miles.

 ## Response schema